pydio/pydio-doc-admin-guide/4_setup_workspaces_and_users/2_workspaces_drivers/5_workspaces_non-files_drivers.md

 This can be handy to transfer a huge attachment directly from an email to another Pydio workspace, without having to download it to your desktop and re-upload it afterward.

 A good usecase would probably to create a workspace template and let user add their own email-workspace, providing their own credentials for connexion.
-Please see the [plugin documentation](https://pydio.com/docs/references/plugins/access/imap/) to get standard configurations for Gmail, Yahoo, etc.

 [:image-popup:4_setup_workspaces_and_users/create_workspace_imap.png]